Dev-Mehta/Blog/_data/blog/2021-06-12-day-1-of-learning-dsa-here-is-what-i-learned.md

 ![image](https://user-images.githubusercontent.com/55938019/121782589-dfe21c00-cbc7-11eb-9570-305c55b1a46c.png)
 ﻿
 After working for 4hrs 26 minutes on the problem, finally I ended up having working solution for all the 3 languages Python, Java and C++.

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/FqdruC6cJYXxC" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/tired-the-big-bang-theory-exhausted-FqdruC6cJYXxC">via GIPHY</a></p>
 ﻿
 I have shared the solution for C++ here down below.
-It might save you from 3 hours I spent on C++(Coding C++ part was the most difficult for me).
+It might save you from 3 hours I spent on C++(Coding C++ part was the most difficult for m

 Other solutions are available on [my github repo](https://github.com/Dev-Mehta/dsa-daily-practice/tree/master/Day%201%20-%20Arrays).
-﻿

 ## How to Implement Custom Vector Class in C++

 The given task is to implement a class in C++ which behaves like Vector in C++.
 Vectors are like dynamic arrays with the ability to resize themselves automatically during insert or delete operation.
 Our vector class will store elements in a contiguous manner.
 ﻿
 Certain functions that we will implement are: